ChenOst/gamedev-05-q1/README.md

 Moves the pendulum.
 The user can add his own values to:
-- `Position x, y, z` - The user can choose the starting position of the object, by setting value to the X axis, Y axis and Z axis.
+- `Position x, y` -  The user can choose the starting position of the object.
-- `Direction` - The direction in which the pendulum will rotate.
+- `Distance` - The distance from point x.
-- `Angle` - The angle of the rotation, the angle value can be between 0 and 90.
 - `Speed` - The speed of the rotation.

 <img src="Images/q1.png" width=400>